How to promote a positive relationship with food.

 What role do parents play?

 It is important to keep the food interesting and to establish a routine for children.
-Children can and do grow out of negative food habits.
+Children can and do learn to accept a variety of foods over time.
 If you are worried about your child’s eating, consult with a registered dietitian at HealthLink BC.

 Your job as a parent is to be a role model for healthy eating, providing food in a positive environment that helps your child develop a healthy relationship to food.
 Your child decides which of those foods to eat, how much to eat and whether to eat at all.